Announcerless game: Background

 Coming into the game at 3–12, the Jets, touted by Jimmy the Greek at the beginning of the season as a possible Super Bowl contender, had long abandoned any hopes of the playoffs.
 But they, too, had something to prove.
-The visitors were coming off an embarrassing loss at home to that year's New Orleans Saints, the only team in the league with a worse record, who had come from behind late in the game for their only victory of the season.
+The visitors were coming off an embarrassing loss at home to the New Orleans Saints, the only team in the league with a worse record, who had come from behind late in the game for their only victory of the season.
 The team's owners were reportedly divided as to whether to retain head coach Walt Michaels for another season.

 Reaction was mixed, ranging from "good-natured humor to applause to some surprising anger," as Bryant Gumbel would later put it on air shortly before the telecast started.
 "My first reaction was of incredible nerve, nervousness," Dick Enberg, one of the NBC announcers, recalled to ESPN 30 years later.
 "We all gathered together, hoping that Ohlmeyer was dead wrong ...
 What if this crazy idea really worked?"
 Dolphins' defensive end Bob Baumhower was also apprehensive about what viewers might overhear among the players.
 "I hope we're all extra careful," he said.
 "There's a lot of extra talking going on out there that people don't realize."